Have you ever been to a festival show or a club party and couldn’t decide what the DJ was playing?

 - Check Through For Instrumentation; while this may not be a 100% validation, you can reasonably figure out that you’re listening to a live set on spotting instruments on the stage.
 It doesn’t matter whether the instruments are being played by a band or not.
 A single bassist on sight may be an indication of a live set.
 But be that as it may, a better confirmation using this method is that you can see a band of instrumentalists and one or more vocalists performing fresh music to the audience.

 - Size Of Venue And Audience; a good rule of thumb is that a live set is often than not used in a small venue and a DJ set for a larger audience.
 Later on in this post, I will share with you the types of events where each of the two sets under discussion is most likely to be a better choice.
-For now, just bear in mind that the music from a live band is less amplified, and thus, are not too great for a larger audience where a DJ set will be most preferable.
+For now, just bear in mind that the music from a live band is less amplified, and thus, is not too great for a larger audience where a DJ set will be most preferable.

 - Notice The Duty Cycle; it’s reasonable to say that machines can work in a bigger timeframe without getting exhausted, unlike humans.
 Right?
 In the same way, since a live set production requires the direct performance of a vocalist or an instrumentalist or a DJ who’s making new music from scratch, live set music processing usually has a lot of breaks in-between.
-For a DJ set, however, you’ll notice a continuous replay and remixes of recorded music nonstop till he party is over.
+For a DJ set, however, you’ll notice a continuous replay and remixes of recorded music nonstop till the party is over.
 In fact, hardly will you notice a break during a DJ set music performance.

 - Notice The DJ; though not a reliable indicator, nevertheless, if the performing DJ is known to you, and it’s someone you’ve always know to play a live set, chances are that you’re listening to a live set.
 To confirm this, look up the festival banner for a foolproof.
 Most festivals will highlight the kind of set they’ll be opting for in their banner.
 Or just look through your invitation card for any clue.

 Wedding parties are usually limited in audience size.
 Hardly will you find a wedding of an audience of 600 guests.
 In this case, a live band is usually the option.
 And when I say live band what I do mean is a live set.
-Besides, wedding parties are more unique events when compared to a night club party or say a house party.
-They are a lifetime events so it makes sense to chose fresh and unique music over a DJ set.
-Therefore, if you find yourself in a wedding party, you should be expecting a performance by a live band or a DJ that performs a live set.
+Besides, wedding parties are more unique events when compared to a nightclub party or say a house party.
+They are lifetime events so it makes sense to chose fresh and unique music over a DJ set.
+Therefore, if you find yourself at a wedding party, you should be expecting a performance by a live band or a DJ that performs a live set.

 Night Club And House Party